 I am much more likely to host you if you have funding from a scholarship, though I rarely host "self-funded" students.

-If you have a strong record of publications in my area then I will make an effort to host you regardless of your funding situation.
+If you have a strong record of publications in my area (i.e., the same venues my lab regularly publishes in) then I will make an effort to host you regardless of your funding situation.

 Prospective PhD students: